Christmas Brigadeiro

 Pro-Tips

-If you feel the mixture is boiling too fast or you see little caramelization bites (They are totally fine and delicious – unless they are burnt) appear, simply remove the pan from the heat for 20-30 seconds.
-Reduce the heat and then return the pot back.
-I also tend to add a small amount of extra butter, to cool down the cooking process (Perhaps an extra teaspoon or so.)
-And for this recipe a little extra splash of orange liquor will help, too!
-Thanks to the addition of Cointreau, the cooking process could be a minute or two longer, too.
+• If you feel the mixture is boiling too fast or you see little coagulated, caramelized bites (a few of them are totally fine and delicious – unless they are burnt) start to appear, quickly remove the pan from the heat for 30 seconds.
+Reduce the heat and then return the pan to the stove.

-I hope you like these Christmas Brigadeiro, and you will make them a try.
-If you make it, let me know in this post or send me an Instagram message or share your photos adding the hashtag #havocinthekitchen.
+I hope you like these Brazilian Brigadeiro with Lavender, and you will give them a try.
+If you make these Brigadeiros, please let me know by posting in this thread, sending me an Instagram message, or sharing your photos using the hashtag #havocinthekitchen.

 Cheers!